floriantoenjes/comic-book-library/README.md

 * Made use of Dependency Inversion Principle by introducing new interfaces and using dependency injection via SimpleInjector.
 * Added user authentication and authorization.
-* Added the ability for users to list their favorite comic books.
+* Gave users the ability to list their favorite comic books.
+* Adding and removal of favorites via AJAX calls.